jordanmontt/illimani-memory-profiler/README.md

 - Illimani uses [method proxies](https://github.com/pharo-contributions/MethodProxies) library to capture the allocations.
 It insert a proxy in `Behavior>>basicNew:` and `Behavior>>basicNew`.
 - Illimani also uses [space and time](https://github.com/tesonep/spaceAndTime) to calculate the total size in memory of an object.
 - It has an statistics model that helps with the calculations of allocations grouping them by classes and methods and sorting them by number of allocations.
-- The UI is completly independent of the profiler.
+- The UI is independent of the profiler.
 It can be used without it.
 You will have access to all allocations and to the same statistics.

-Observations:

-- Profile the profiler :p for big arrays the presenters and the visualizations take a long time to open